What are the Sign and Symptoms of Dehydration?

 If you have a young child who has been vomiting or has severe diarrhea and is also refusing to drink, bring the child to our urgent care center in Rockville, MD.
 IV fluid therapy may be necessary in some cases.

 The most obvious solution to dehydration is to drink water.
 However, this only works if you start drinking as soon as you notice the first symptoms of dehydration.
 If you wait until you are experiencing severe symptoms of dehydration, you might need replacement fluids instead.
 These are drinks that have added sugars and other ingredients to help balance your electrolytes faster and more efficiently.
-Example of common drinks to try include Gatorade and Pedialyte.
+Examples of common drinks to try to include Gatorade and Pedialyte.

-For children, you can try popsicles, Jell-O and clear broths.
+For children, you can try popsicles, Jell-O, and clear broths.
 All of these can help with dehydration because they provide fluids to the body.
 Plus, they are more attractive to children than plain water, so they might be more likely to accept them when they’re not feeling well.

 If you have been trying to drink but keep vomiting or if the symptoms worsen over a period of 24-48 hours, it might be time to see one of our healthcare providers.
 We will be able to rehydrate you by giving you intravenous fluids and anti-vomiting and/or diarrhea medications.
 Elderly people or those with a compromised immune system should talk to a provider as soon as possible to avoid major complications.

 Visit Physicians Now Urgent Care and Walk-In Clinic to get specialized and comprehensive care.
 We serve patients from Rockville MD, Travilah MD, Lone Oak MD, Colesville Park MD, Redland MD, Darnestown MD, Anscroft MD, and Wheaton-Glenmont MD.